ShapeLayer/quine-mccluskey-method-calculator/README.md

 This libaray and runner requires .NET 8.0.
 To download .NET 8.0, visit [Download Page](https://dotnet.microsoft.com/en-us/download).

+## Caution
+Since I had to write this code in a short time, I wrote it without considering many things.

+In particular, The efficiency and consistency of the algorithm are concerned.
+Testing has only been done for a very small number of cases, so don't trust.

 ## Getting Started

 ### Run Project